spatialos/UnrealGDKThirdPersonShooter/README.md

 It is both a reference project and a starting point for those building games on SpatialOS and Unreal Engine 4.
 In the game, you can join a team, run around, shoot characters on other teams, and spawn "test cubes" (which are cubes you can shoot around).

 For setup instructions, follow the [Get started](https://docs.improbable.io/unreal/latest/get-started/introduction) guide in the GDK for Unreal documentation.
 This guide uses the [GDK for Unreal Starter Project](https://github.com/spatialos/UnrealGDKStarterProject) as an example.
-When you follow the installation instructions, you need to replace the "Starter Project" repository with this one.
+When you follow the installation instructions, you need to replace the "Starter Project" repository with the Third-Person Shooter one.

-For more information, see the [SpatialOS GDK for Unreal documentation]((https://docs.improbable.io/unreal/latest/).
+For more information, see the [SpatialOS GDK for Unreal documentation](https://docs.improbable.io/unreal/latest/).

 ####  Helper scripts